Sector Guide

 State-by-state variation

 This section references NSW (NESA) requirements.
 Victoria uses VIT, Queensland uses QCT, and other states have their own registration bodies.
-See the Teacher Passport Accreditation Guide Series for your state at teacherpassport.com.au/guides.
+See the Teacher Passport guides for accreditation guides by state.

 Some faith-affiliated independent schools have their own internal professional development or formation requirements for staff — in addition to NESA requirements.
 Clarify these before accepting employment.